Florida Special Needs Trust Rules (2026) | Complete State Guide

 Guardianship: When your child turns 18, you may need legal authority to help with decisions.
 Florida offers guardian advocacy (simpler, cheaper) and supported decision-making (preserves all rights).
 Compare your options →

-Medicaid Waivers: Florida’s iBudget waiver has 22,000+ people waiting — get on the list now, even if you don’t need services yet.
+Medicaid Waivers: Florida’s iBudget waiver had approximately 21,000 people waiting — and HB 1103 (2025) is now restructuring it, moving families into managed care.
+Get on the list now if you haven’t already.
 Learn about waivers →

 Find a Special Needs Trust Attorney in Florida